 Churning out content and getting it out for the public to consume makes up a large portion of SEO marketing.
-It’s also instrumental to ranking highly and getting noticed, which is why every SEO manager needs be knowledgeable and tactical in this area.
+It’s also instrumental to ranking highly and getting noticed, which is why every SEO manager needs to be knowledgeable and tactical in this area.
 You will need to learn a wealth of skills including how to write snippets, title tags, and how search engines work.

 Drive organic and pay-per-click (PPC) traffic to websites

 Content production and analysis won’t be worth much if no one’s visiting your website.
 Every SEO manager understands the importance of PPC advertising in getting their content and product noticed, especially when starting out.

 SEO management is a highly versatile career pathway and.
 You could become an in-house SEO specialist working for a small business or large corporation or could work full-time at a digital marketing agency managing SEO campaigns for numerous clients.